How To Approach Time Management With Attention-Deficit Hyperactivity Disorder

-All of us put off unpleasant tasks from time to time, but some people may be more likely to procrastinate than others, such as those with attention deficit hyperactivity disorder ADHD.
-While procrastination is a common habit among all kinds of people, if the practice becomes pervasive in your life and is a common response when faced with any task, it can have a severe impact on your ability to get things done and reach your goals.
+All of us put off unpleasant tasks from time to time—it’s human nature.
+But while procrastination is a common habit among all kinds of people, if the practice becomes pervasive or a common response when faced with any task, it can have a severe impact on your ability to get things done and reach your goals.

 Rawpixel